 No, generally all you need for an effective live broadcast is a smartphone or tablet, good lighting (natural light from a window is excellent), decent wifi or cellular signal and a quiet space.
 There are pieces of equipment that you can get to enhance your broadcast, but they are not necessary.
 Most mobile phone cameras are far better than laptop or desktop cameras and it’s likely that your mobile will already have all the software installed to Go Live instantly, so it’s not only easier, but the results will be better too.

 Going Live on social media is very easy.
 Before we give you our 5 tips for a successful live broadcast, here’s how you can go live on Facebook and Instagram.
 Just follow these simple steps and give it a go.
 It will be worth your time and effort.

 How to go Live on Facebook:

-Head to your business page in the Facebook App and click on the ‘Publish’ button (identified by a pen and paper icon).
+Head to your business page in the Facebook App and click on the ‘Create Post’ button (identified by a pen and paper icon).